-Providence Traffic Violations Lawyer
+Rhode Island Traffic Violations Lawyer

-Whether you have been stopped for: speeding, turn signal violation, traffic device violation, reckless driving (a criminal offense in Rhode Island), presence of alcohol, failure to wear seat belt, driving on a suspended license (a criminal offense in Rhode Island), DUI (a criminal offense in Rhode Island), refusal to submit to a chemical test, hit and run, or other common but severe traffic violation – the Criminal Law Offices of Stefanie A. Murphy can help you with your defense,
+Whether you have been stopped for speeding, turn signal violation, traffic device violation, reckless driving (a criminal offense in Rhode Island), presence of alcohol, failure to wear seat belt, driving on a suspended license (a criminal offense in Rhode Island), DUI (a criminal offense in Rhode Island), refusal to submit to a chemical test, hit and run, or other common but severe traffic violation – the Criminal Law Offices of Stefanie A. Murphy can help you with your defense,

-Providence criminal defense attorney Stefanie Murphy can help fight and win your traffic tickets.
+Rhode Island criminal defense attorney Stefanie Murphy can help fight and win your traffic tickets.
 Pleading guilty, by paying the ticket, can make your insurance rate go up substantially and you could even lose your license as a result of a traffic ticket.
 It is important to fight the ticket and fight hard for a dismissal.

 A Rhode Island Traffic Violation Statute